-An NRA quoted five concrete groups of member states between which closer integration would be necessary and feasible: SK-A-SI-H / CZ-SK-PL / I-SI-A / GR-BG-RO / CZ-SK-A-Si-HU ^{3.} The development of compensation schemes as in the electricity sector (ITC) is seen as the most delicate obstacle on the road to these wholesale markets.
-For one SSO, the focus should be shifted to interconnections to other bigger national and regional markets such as Germany.
+An NRA quoted five concrete groups of Member States between which closer integration would be necessary and feasible: SK-AT-SI-HU / CZ-SK-PL / IT-SI-AT / GR-BG-RO / CZ-SK-AT-SI-HU4.
+The development of compensation schemes as in the electricity sector (ITC) is seen as the most delicate obstacle on the road to these wholesale markets.
+For one respondent, the focus should be shifted to interconnections with other bigger national and regional markets such as Germany.

 Traders see potential for fast developments in Poland-Czech Republic - Germany and Hungary-Austria-(Slovakia).
-They underlined the importance of functioning national wholesale markets; closer integration between these markets - although it is necessary - cannot be considered an alternative.
+They underlined the importance of functioning national wholesale markets; closer integration between these markets -despite necessary - cannot be considered an alternative.

-One TSO defined the role of transmission system operators as one to upgrade and prepare national network systems for cross-border capacities, but stressed that TSOs should still "maintain the competence over national markets".
-The importance of maintaining these national markets should be reflected in a model different from the "trading regions model": national markets with national virtual trading points should co-exist with a bigger regional market and a regional VTP and be linked to the latter through a "natural gas highway".
+One TSO defined the role of transmission system operators as consisting on the upgrade and preparation of national network systems for cross-border capacities but stressed that TSOs should still "maintain the competence over national markets".
+The importance of maintaining these national markets should be reflected in a model different from the "trading regions model", namely, national markets with national virtual trading points should co-exist with a bigger regional market and a regional VTP and be linked to the latter through a "natural gas highway".